NFL Team Grades for Week 3

 Result: Won 27-22

 OK, so maybe Eli Manning isn't done after all.
-While the veteran certainly wasn't good in his first two games, he wasn't exactly getting prime protection, either.
+While the veteran wasn't good in his first two games, he wasn't getting prime protection either.
 His line did better against Houston, and the end result was a 25-of-29, 297-yard, two-touchdown day.

 "Eli played a good game," head coach Pat Shurmur said, per Paul Schwartz of the New York Post.
 "I should say a damn good game.
 Pretty fair game for the offense, if I do say so myself."